goh-joshua/CTFs/TISC-25/Level-8/README.md

 So now we get constructing

-So first we get the length of our encoded filter payload abnd mine was 4302, and since we are injecting into the name of the virus, the serialized virus will look like
+So first we get the length of our encoded filter payload, mine was 4302, and since we are injecting into the name of the virus, the serialized virus will look like
 ```
 O:5:"Virus":3:{s:4:"name";s:length_in_bytes(total_payload):" stuff";s:7:"species";s:4302:"<filter_payload>";s:13:"valid_species";a:4:{i:0;s:9:"Ghostroot";i:1;s:9:"IronHydra";i:2;s:11:"DarkFurnace";i:3;s:9:"Voltspike";}} ";s:7:"species";s:9:"Ghostroot";s:13:"valid_species";a:4:{i:0;s:9:"Ghostroot";i:1;s:9:"IronHydra";i:2;s:11:"DarkFurnace";i:3;s:9:"Voltspike";}}
 ```